fenceFoil/ToDoDashboard/README.md

 # ToDoDashboard
-A set of Bokeh dashboards to visualize and manage my to-do emails with a longer view than an email client.
+A set of Bokeh dashboards to visualize, archive, and manage my to-do emails with a longer view than an email client.

 Pulls emails from Gmail currently.